sjyogi73/PHP_Mysqls-AdminLTE/README.md

-"# PHP & MySQL with AdminLTE Template"
+# PHP & MySQL with AdminLTE Template

 This project is Developed for Twitter-Auth ( Login Page ) with Firebase